Corning Ewer: The Buckley Ewer

 A close parallel to The Corning Ewer is the Buckley Ewer made around 950-1050.
-The Buckley Ewer a colorless relief-cut glass currently housed in the Victoria and Albert Museum in London, England.
+The Buckley Ewer is a colorless relief-cut glass currently housed in the Victoria and Albert Museum in London, England.
 The shape and the decoration of this ewer such as the thumb-rest in the form of two small birds are based on silver ewers.
-Both The Corning Ewer and the Buckley Ewer closely resemble Rock-crystal ewers made in Cairo, Egypt.
+Both The Corning Ewer and the Buckley Ewer closely resemble Rock crystal ewers made in Cairo, Egypt.
 Both Ewers are Islamic cameo glasses made with the same relief-cut decoration technique.
 Their close resemblance suggests that they are possibly cut in the same workshops in Cairo.
-Although The Corning Ewer is the Buckley Ewer were both found in Iran, it can't be certain that they are Iranian.
+Although The Corning Ewer and the Buckley Ewer were both found in Iran, it can't be certain that they are Iranian.